Wat Woranat Banphot: Tourism

 Khao Kob is regarded as a viewpoint of Nakhon Sawan City, from this point, tourists can clearly see the whole city of Nakhon Sawan, including Bueng Boraphet, a largest freshwater lake in Thailand or several mountains in adjacent district Phayuha Khiri.

 There are two ways up; a stairway of 439 steps (more than Golden Mount in Bangkok 95 steps) and an asphalt road 3 m wide.
 Wat Woranat Banphot in the Wan Ok Phansa (Buddhist Lent Festival), is a venue where Tak Bat Thewo, a great merit-making tradition is held.
 The procession of monks will descend from the hill to receive alms of Buddhists as if descending from heaven.

+Wat Kob covers an area of over 46 acres, mostly mountainous.
+Most of the monastery's income has come from its on-premises crematorium.